danielfrg/danielfrg.com/nbconvert/README.md

 # Jupyter Notebook convert helper

-Converts the notebooks using `nbconvert` to `html` and puts the content into a Markdown file.
+Converts the notebooks using `nbconvert` to `html`.

-Reads notebooks from `src/pages` and outputs it to:
+Reads notebooks from `src/content/blog_notebooks` and outputs it to:

-- MD to `src/pages/`
-- HTML to `public/generated-nbs`
+`src/content/gen_blog_notebooks/`

+After that just create a new MD file that points to the generated HTML file using the key `notebook_html_path`.
+See another notebook MD file.

 It uses [`mkdocs-jupyter`](https://github.com/danielfrg/mkdocs-jupyter).